anonymous3141/anonymous3141.github.io/index.md

 ## AIOC

-I have had the cool opportunity to lecture at the Australian Informatics School of Excellence and Team Selection Schools to share some of the tricks I devised or found out about while doing Informatics.
+I have had the privilege to lecture at the Australian Informatics School of Excellence and Team Selection Schools to share some of the tricks I devised or found out.
 Below are my lecture notes.

 **December 2020:**